M66B/FairEmail/docs/FAQ-zh-rCN.md

 Note that reformatted messages are often better readable than original messages because the margins are removed, and font colors and sizes are standardized.

 The Gmail app shows images by default by downloading the images through a Google proxy server.
-The Gmail app shows images by default by downloading the images through a Google proxy server.
 Since the images are downloaded from the source server [in real-time](https://blog.filippo.io/how-the-new-gmail-image-proxy-works-and-what-this-means-for-you/), this is even less secure because Google is involved too without providing much benefit.

 You can show images and original messages by default for trusted senders on a case-by-case basis by checking *Do not ask this again for ...*.